submariner-io/submariner/README.md

 - Direct IP connectivity between instances through the internet (or on the same network if not running Submariner over the internet).
 Submariner supports 1:1 NAT setups, but has a few caveats/provider specific configuration instructions in this configuration.
 - Knowledge of each cluster's network configuration
 - Helm version that supports crd-install hook (v2.12.1+)
+- Worker node IPs on all the clusters must be outside of the cluster/service CIDR ranges.

 An example of three clusters configured to use with Submariner would look like the following: